ceTLe is St Margaret's Centre for Teaching and Learning Excellence which is dedicated to the growth and leadership of educators.

 Targeted professional development of a school’s middle leaders is critical to both a school’s operations as well as the future of the teaching profession and healthy educational institutions.
 To this end, St Margaret’s Principal Ros Curtis, together with Deputy Principal Karen Gorrie, developed an 18-month in-house program for aspirant middle leaders.
 The program aims to impart to middle leaders – such as Heads of Faculty and Heads of Year, which are narrower in focus – the broader skills, knowledge, and mindset required to lead a school.
 Everything from scenario analysis, stakeholder engagement, school governance, decision making frameworks, managing staff and difficult conversations to newsletter writing, drafting school policies, and reviewing leadership books is covered through this program.
 Participants also engage directly with senior leaders through shadowing, and panel discussions with current school principals and deputy principals from across Brisbane.

-St Margaret’s regularly holds teachmeets focused on colleagues seeking and sharing ideas Collaborate with colleagues to seek and share ideas to inspire.
+St Margaret’s regularly holds teachmeets focused on colleagues seeking and sharing ideas to inspire their practices.
 Teachmeet is an opportunity for educators to come together to innovate, collaborate and share strategies and ideas on teaching the curriculum.

 Trends in Education